knowsys/rulewerk/README.md

 * **rulewerk-commands**: support for running commands, as done by the client
 * **rulewerk-vlog**: support for using [VLog](https://github.com/karmaresearch/vlog) as a reasoning backend for Rulewerk.

-The released packages use `vlog-java`, which packages system-dependent [VLog](https://github.com/karmaresearch/vlog) binaries for Linux, macOS, and Windows, and should work out of the box with current versions of these systems (for Linux, you will need at least libstdc++-v3.4.22; for macOS, you will need at least macOS 10.14).
-In case of problems, or if you are using the current development version, own binaries can be compiled as follows:
+The released **rulewerk-vlog** packages use [`vlog-java`](https://search.maven.org/search?q=a:vlog-java), which packages system-dependent [VLog](https://github.com/karmaresearch/vlog) binaries for Linux, macOS, and Windows, and should work out of the box with current versions of these systems (for Linux, you will need at least libstdc++-v3.4.22; for macOS, you will need at least macOS 10.14).
+In case of problems, or if you are using the current development version, own binaries can be compiled <a name="anchor-build-vlog">as follows</a>
+* (Optional) It is recommended to increase the version of `vlog-java` (in `rulewerk-vlog/pom.xml`) before executing the next steps.
 * Run [build-vlog-library.sh](https://github.com/knowsys/rulewerk/blob/master/build-vlog-library.sh) or execute the commands in this file manually.
 This will compile a local jar file on your system, copy it to ```./rulewerk-vlog/lib/jvlog-local.jar```, and install the new jar in your local Maven repository in place of the distributed version of `vlog-java`.
 * Run ```mvn install``` to test if the setup works